hoodiehq-archive/documentation/camp/start/getting-started/getting-started-1.md

 #### package.json (file)

-Every Hoodie app is a Node.js application and every Node.js application needs a **package.json** file.
+Every Hoodie app is a Node.js application, and every Node.js application needs a **package.json** file.
 It defines the name of the app (**testapp** in this case) and its dependencies.
 It is used to install and declare the used versions of the <a href="https://github.com/hoodiehq/hoodie" target="_blank">Hoodie Server</a> and Hoodie plugins that your app uses.

 #### node_modules (folder)